fluence-gateway-client

 bin/setup

-bundle exec rake doc:build # generate YARD documentation in doc/
+bundle exec fluence-ci docs --build # generate YARD HTML in doc/

 Contributing guidelines are in CONTRIBUTING.md.